aosp-mirror/kernel_common/Documentation/filesystems/overlayfs.rst

 The resulting access permissions should be the same.
 The difference is in the time of copy (on-demand vs. up-front).

+### Non overlapping credentials

+As noted above, all access to the upper, lower and work directories is the recorded mounter's MAC and DAC credentials.
+The incoming accesses are checked against the caller's credentials.

+It is possible, however, that the mounting process (say, init) has access to mount an overlay, but not access to read or execute certain files in the lower dir.
+Meanwhile another process may ONLY have access to files in the lower dir.
+This scenario is very common in a "principle of least privilege" security model.
+And in this case, using the mounter's credentials will result in access errors for the calling process, even though the calling process can access the lower dir.

+To address this, the override_creds=off mount option will disable using the mounter's credentials.

+The ability to search and read a directory entry is spotty as a result of the cache mechanism not re-testing the credentials because of the assumption, a privileged caller can fill cache, then a lower privilege can read the directory cache.
+The uneven security model where cache, upperdir and workdir are opened at privilege, but accessed without creating a form of privilege escalation, should only be used with strict understanding of the side effects and of the security policies.

 Multiple lower layers
 ---------------------